Brazil: Cultural Landscape

 Central-West Region

-The Central-West Region (or Center-West Region) consists of the states of Goiás, Mato Grosso, and Mato Grosso do Sul, as well as the Federal District, the site of Brasília, the national capital.
-The region, with 1,612,077 sq km (622,426 sq mi), covers approximately 19% of the national territory.
+The Central-West Region (or Center-West Region) consists of the states of Goiás, Mato Grosso, and Mato Grosso do Sul, as well as the Federal District, which is the site of Brasília, the national capital.
+With 1,612,077 sq km (622,426 sq mi), the region covers approximately 19% of the national territory.
 Its main biome is the Cerrado.

 Southeast Region